Sony Ram More Hard Phallic Instruments Up Britain

 The first floor contained 3 Wii Sports kiosks.
 After a very short wait, I was given the go-ahead to try out the almighty Wii.
 I was about to play Tennis, but remembered they had Baseball as well, so I opted to go for the all-American pastime instead.
 The attendee helped me get setup with the game, and strapped the Wii-mote on me with it’s sleek little hand strap.

 It’s been almost a year since I first saw it, but I finally got a chance to hold the Wii-mote.
-First thing I noticed was that it is completely encased, both the remote and the nun-chuck, in that shiny clear plastic that is becoming a staple of Nintendo hardware these days. → They’re reading her… and then they’re going to read me!
+First thing I noticed was that it is completely encased, both the remote and the nun-chuck, in that shiny clear plastic that is becoming a staple of Nintendo hardware these days. → I’ll get a job later, for now I’m going to read this

 Launch Game Revelations